Extended Hamilton-Lagrange formalism and its application to Feynman's path integral for relativistic quantum physics: Examples of extended Hamilton-Lagrange systems

 is obviously not Lorentz-invariant.
 Yet, in the extended description, a corresponding Lorentz-invariant Lagrangian $L_{\e}$ can be constructed by introducing $s$ as the new independent variable, and by treating the space and time variables, $\bq(s)$ and $q^{0}=ct(s)$ equally.
 This is achieved by adding the corresponding derivative of the time variable $t(s)$,

-The constant third term has been defined accordingly to ensure that $L_{\e}$ converges to $L_{\mathrm{nr}}$ in the limit $\d t/\d s\to1$.
-Of course, the dynamics following from (\ref{lagnr-fp}) and (\ref{lag1-fp}) are {\em different}---which reflects the modification our dynamics encounters if we switch from a non-relativistic to a relativistic description.
-With the Lagrangian~(\ref{lag1-fp}), we obtain from Eq.~(\ref{lagid}) the constraint
+The constant third term has been defined accordingly to ensure that $L_{\e}$ converges to $L^{\mathrm{nr}}$ in the limit $\d t/\d s\to1$.
+Of course, the dynamics following from (\ref{lagnr-fp}) and (\ref{lag1-fp}) are \emph{different} --- which reflects the modification our dynamics encounters if we switch from a non-relativistic to a relativistic description.
+The Lagrangian~(\ref{lag1-fp}) is no homogeneous form of first order in the velocities $\d q^{\mu}/\d s,\mu=0,\ldots,3$.
+Therefore, we obtain from Eq.~(\ref{lagid}) the hypersurface condition, also referred to as the mass shell condition:

-As usual for constrained Lagrangian systems, we {\em must not\/} insert back the constraint function into the Lagrangian prior to setting up the Euler-Lagrange equations.
-Physically, the constraint~(\ref{constraint-lag}) reflects the fact that the square of the four-velocity vector is constant.
-It equals $-c^{2}$ if the sign convention of the Minkowski metric is defined as $\eta^{\mu\nu}=\eta_{\mu\nu}=\mathrm{diag}(-1,+1,+1,+1)$.
-We thus find that in the case of the Lagrangian~(\ref{lag1-fp}) the system evolution parameter $s$ is physically nothing else than the particle's proper time.
-In contrast to the non-relativistic description, the constant rest energy term $-\onehalf mc^{2}$ in the extended Lagrangian~(\ref{lag1-fp}) is essential.
-The constraint can alternatively be expressed as